-Bright White Open Shelving
+White Open Shelving

 The homeowner dreamed of remodeling her North Carolina kitchen for years.
 When it was time to start the project, she had every design detail planned out.
 Walls had to come down to accommodate everything she wanted.
 Having a cabinet front refrigerator and a massive island were among the items on her list for a dream kitchen, and opening up the space to include the seldom-used formal dining room worked like a charm.

 Bright open shelves surround the range hood, helping to keep one of the busiest parts of the kitchen clutter free.
 They also work to keep daily-use items handy and to display decorative pieces up high.

 The base and wall cabinets she chose were our Austin style painted White.

 Modern Minimalist Shelves